ShalinPatel670/Hot-Iron/README.md

 - CSS Grid and Flexbox
 - CSS backdrop-filter (for glassmorphism effects)

+## Development Notes

+- Auction results are persisted in localStorage for demo continuity
+- Orders are automatically created from successful auction runs
+- Analytics metrics are computed from auction history
+- Loan recommendations are generated based on latest auction results

 ## License

-This project is a demo application with mock data.
-No backend is included.
+This project is a demo application.